HimoriK/book/src/ch03-05-control-flow.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-26-if-true/src/main.rs}}
 ```

-All `if` expressions start with the keyword `if`, followed by a condition.
-In
-this case, the condition checks whether or not the variable `number` has a
-value less than 5.
 The code block executes if the condition is `true` immediately
 after the condition inside curly brackets.
 Blocks of code associated with the
 conditions in `if` expressions are sometimes called *arms*, just like the arms in
 `match` expressions that we discussed in the [“Comparing the Guess to the Secret Number”]
 [comparing-the-guess-to-the-secret-number]<!-- ignore --> section of Chapter 2.

-If we include an `else` expression, it can give the program an
+If we include an `else` expression, it'll give the program an
 alternate block of code to execute if the condition evaluates to `false`.
 If you don’t provide an `else` expression and the condition is `false`, the
 program will skip the `if` block and move on to the next bit of code.